MikePehel/hotswap/readme.md

 - Consider generating one type of pattern at a time
 - Large numbers of slices may affect UI responsiveness
 - Limited to 4 breakpoints (5 breaks) per instrument and overflow not handled yet
+- Euclidean patterns are automatically split across multiple instruments when they exceed 120 patterns

 ## Upcoming Features
 - Humanize notes toggle